Andrada2192/manual_testing_jira_redmine/README.md

 ### 3.2 Test conditions
  - we will use prod environment
- - testing using new accounts and older account is necessary
+ - testing using new accounts or existing account is necessary

 ### 3.3 Test cases